 Looking for something fun to do this winter in South Korea?
 Well, Pyeongchang Trout Festival is definitely one thing that you don’t want to miss out on!

-The 10th annual Pyeongchang Trout Festival is a famous winter festival in South Korea that takes place in Pyeongchang in the province of Gangwon-do, which is located about 2.5 hours away from Seoul.
+The annual Pyeongchang Trout Festival is a famous winter festival in South Korea that takes place in Pyeongchang, in the province of Gangwon-do, which is located about 2.5 hours away from Seoul.

-Pyeongchang, which is well known as a haven for winter sports as it receives an abundance of snowfall every year, is also where 2018 Winter Olympic Games will be held.
+Pyeongchang, which is well known as a haven for winter sports receives an abundant amount of snowfall every year, and is also where 2018 Winter Olympic Games was successfully held.

 For those who want to know about this festival, read this guide to find out what to expect!

 | When: December 22 ~ February 25, 2018

 | Things to do:

 - Fishing: Open-ice fishing, Tent fishing, Bare-hands fishing